swoolcock/GravityHelper/README.md

 * Adjusting the visuals of all `GravityField`s in a room.
 * Defining a music param to change upon gravity flip.
 * Defining the reset time of any `Holdable`s in the room.
+* Enabling "VVVVVV mode", which disables dash and grab and replaces the jump action with an instant gravity toggle while on safe ground.

 #### GravityDreamBlock
 A `DreamBlock` that will change Madeline's gravity upon exit.